 The Council Plan is developed every four years and under the Local Government Act it must be reviewed annually.
 It sets out the strategic direction for Council and guides our work by setting our priorities and actions towards achieving our vision and transparently outlines how it will be achieved.

 The Council Plan 2017-2021 was informed by the Central Goldfields Shire community and stakeholders as part of a community consultation process.
 Additional community consultation was carried out in April 2018 as part of the Have your Say campaign.

 More than 500 residents provided feedback via listening posts, postcards and an online survey.

-“Your feedback has provided us with valuable input that has helped us inform the refresh of the Plan to ensure it is community driven and relevant for the life of the Plan.
+“Your feedback provided us with valuable input that helped us inform the updated Plan to ensure it is community driven and relevant.

 Central Goldfields Shire Council adopted the 2018-2019 Budget at an Ordinary Meeting of Council on Tuesday 26 June, 2018.

 It follows a 28 day public exhibition period with six submissions received.

 The submissions requested clarification on areas including funding for footpaths, recreational reserve fees and charges, flood mitigation works and waste charges.
 No changes were required to be made to the Budget as a results of the submissions.

 It also includes a rate increase of 2.25%, in line with the State Government’s Fair Go Rates System.

 Increases in waste charges are higher than CPI in this year's Budget due to changes in global recycling markets.
 This has added a significant cost to recycling resulting in increases to the Waste Management Fee of $10 and to the Recycling Charge of $35.